-It’s extremely rare that someone being placed under arrest has the right to forcefully resist.
+It’s rare that someone being placed under arrest has the right to forcefully resist.
 But in most states, if the arresting officer uses excessive force that could cause “great bodily harm,” the arrestee has the right to defend him or herself.
 That's because most states hold that an officer's use of excessive force amounts to assault or battery, which a victim has a right to defend against.
 (To learn about other scenarios in which defendants may be entitled to resist, see Resisting Arrest: Laws, Penalties, and Defense.
-Also see What to Do and Not Do When Arrested, Battery Against a Police Officer.)
+Also see What to Do and Not Do When Arrested and Battery Against a Police Officer.)

 An officer's use of force is “excessive” if it is likely to result in unjustifiable great bodily harm (serious injury).
 Most states consider whether a “reasonable person” under the circumstances would have believed that the officer's use of force was likely to cause great physical harm (including death).
 If the answer is “yes”—if a reasonable person would have felt it necessary to resist in self-defense, and if that person used a reasonable degree of force when resisting, then the resistance is typically justified.
 But this is a very high standard to meet, such that courts hardly ever find that an arrestee's forceful resistance was defensible.

-On the rare occasion that a court finds that an arrestee was entitled to resist, the determination shifts to whether the amount of force he or she used was appropriate.
+On the rare occasion that a court finds that an arrestee was entitled to resist excessive force, the determination shifts to whether the amount of force he or she used was appropriate.
 Although the precise rules vary by state, in general, the amount of force used to resist arrest must be proportional to the amount of excess force used by the arresting officer.

 The circumstances under which a person is justified in resisting excessively forceful arrest are rare, even rarer due to some important exceptions.
 States created these exceptions to discourage people from fighting with police.
 These exceptions include: